googlefonts/googlefonts.github.io/gf-guide/metrics.md

 #### 11. The sum of the font’s vertical metric values (absolute) should be 20-30% greater than the font’s UPM

-By default, DTP applications such as Indesign will set the line height to be 20% greater than the font’s size (10pt size / 12pt leading).
+By default, DTP applications such as InDesign will set the line height to be 20% greater than the font’s size (10pt size / 12pt leading).
 For consistency, we recommend setting the vertical metric values so their sum is in a similar range, for example:

 ``` code
 UPM = 1000